Grotjohan-Insurance-Inc/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-deployment.md

 {: #htdc-hpcs-deployment-htdc}

 * Order Entrust DataControl - For more information, see [Ordering Entrust DataControl](/docs/vmwaresolutions?topic=vmwaresolutions-htdc_ordering).
-* Update static routes on the HTDC VMs - For more information, see [Managing Entrust DataControl](/docs/vmwaresolutions?topic=vmwaresolutions-managinghtdc).
+* Update static routes on the Entrust DataControl VMs - For more information, see [Managing Entrust DataControl](/docs/vmwaresolutions?topic=vmwaresolutions-managinghtdc).
 * Configure the customer ESG to use SNAT to allow communication between VMs to be encrypted connected to the NSX overlay networks and the Entrust DataControl virtual machines, which are connected to the {{site.data.keyword.cloud_notm}} underlay network.
 For more information, see [Add a SNAT rule](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-BEF4D960-5F8A-4DE5-84F6-0160DF916FDA.html){: external} and [Add a firewall rule](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.admin.doc/GUID-C7A0093A-4AFA-47EC-9187-778BDDAD1C65.html){: external}.
 * Configure Entrust DataControl - For more information, see [Entrust DataControl](https://www.entrust.com/-/media/documentation/datasheets/datacontrol-ds.pdf){: external}.
    * Initializing the KeyControl™ webGUI.